Design #96 ©Heyman Yachts 2021

 The hull shape takes full advantage of recent research at Chalmers University of Technology where 3 different racing 41′ hulls of our design were tested, using both CFD (computational fluid dynamics), followed by tank testing.
 This study is rare because focus was on the added resistance in waves, where a sailboat’s performance depends to a great extent on the shape of the bow.
 Until recently, performance in waves has not been possible to investigate using CFD.

-As one of the secondary results of her sophisticated hull shape, the PPH is course stable, with controlled and civilised steering at all times.
+As a result of her carefully defined hull shape, the PPH is manoeuvrable, with controlled and civilised steering at all times.

-In addition, an optional centreboard is offered.
-This is hidden entirely inside the bulb and is easily controlled by a winch or via a button but – this is important – it is not a lifting keel, it weighs relatively little and its function is only to reduce leeway.
-With the board down, the draft increases to 3, 02 m (the centreboard version lead keel is slightly different and draws 1,48 m).
+In addition, an optional keel /centerboard solution is offered.
+The centerboard is hidden entirely inside the bulb and is remotely controlled (with a manual winch override) but – this is important – it is not a lifting keel, it weighs relatively little and its function is only to reduce leeway.
+With the board down, the draft increases to 3,02 m (close to 10 ft.):

-Like the keel itself, the centreboard is of course carefully foil shaped.
+The centerboard is made of solid glass and, like the keel itself, it is of course carefully foil shaped.

 EXTERIOR DESIGN